Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/datatypes.md

 ```
 ### UserInputRequest

-Sent when clef needs the user to provide data.
+Sent when cryptomines-clef needs the user to provide data.
 If 'password' is true, the input field should be treated accordingly (echo-free)

 Example:
 ```json